Welcome to Lindstruments

 Here you can learn about, and if you wish you can purchase, the Qwistle, the Lindsay System Chanter, certain of the "Dreaming Pipes" STL Instrument kits (useful for those who have access to a 3D printer), and more.
 The instruments displayed here are produced using a range of innovative production methods, including 3D printing.
 All instruments are carefully hand finished, set up, and tuned by Donald Lindsay at the Lindstruments workshop.

-As of 2018, most of Lindstruments' manufacturing work is now outsourced.
+As of 2018, most of Lindstruments' manufacturing work began to be outsourced.
 Donald's own role is that of designer, developer, player, performer and tutor in the innovative instruments he creates.
 In terms of producing instruments, Donald oversees all aspects of production, and works closely with a number of small businesses & craftspeople both in Scotland and further afield.
 He assembles, tests, and fine-tunes all instruments, and provides final quality control.
 Instruments are only made to order at present, and generally no stock is held (unless otherwise noted).
 For this reason, payment for all instrument orders at present is up front, with lead times stated on the instrument page on this site (in most cases one, two or three months).

 The free exchange of ideas is key to the development of instruments, and nowhere more so than in the case of less common traditional instruments, like the Scottish smallpipes, Northumbrian smallpipes, and Irish Uilleann pipes.
 As a new form of instrument, intended for traditional music, the Lindsay System chanter's future relies on the embryonic community that is developing around it, including players, makers, reed makers, pipe bag manufacturers and more.
 Therefore, collaboration, and the sharing of information, are a core part of Lindstruments' approach.
 Some of the designs on display here are open-source (in some cases, e.g. the Qwistle V1.0, plans are shared as CC-BY-SA), and if you're a craftsperson interested in constructing these instruments then please get in touch via this website to discuss.
 Over time, more instruments will be added to the site as projects currently in development come to fruition.
 It is hoped that collaborations with independent craftspeople both locally, and further afield, will lead in time to some of these designs becoming available in a hand made form - for example being constructed in local or tropical hardwoods, or from brass, silver or other suitable materials.
 If you are a pipe maker, or otherwise skilled woodturner, or a manufacturer in metal or plastic, and would be interested in becoming involved in this, please feel free to get in touch via this site.